IIPL-HangzhouDianziUniversity/DEFN-Pytorch/README.md

 The Harmonic Squeeze-and-Excitation Module (HSE) combines Fourier Group Harmonics (FuGH) and Squeeze-and-Excitation (SE) blocks to enhance segmentation of macular holes and edema, by extending the model's view field and recalibrating feature weights.

+## Baselines

+We have provided the GitHub links to the PyTorch implementation code for all networks compared in the experiments herein.